Computer chess: Later software age: full-width search

 One developmental milestone occurred when the team from Northwestern University, which was responsible for the Chess series of programs and won the first three ACM Computer Chess Championships (1970–72), abandoned type B searching in 1973.
 The resulting program, Chess 4.0, won that year's championship and its successors went on to come in second in both the 1974 ACM Championship and that year's inaugural World Computer Chess Championship, before winning the ACM Championship again in 1975, 1976 and 1977.
 The type A implementation turned out to be just as fast: in the time it used to take to decide which moves were worthy of being searched, it was possible just to search all of them.
 In fact, Chess 4.0 set the paradigm that was and still is followed essentially by all modern Chess programs today, and that had been successfully started by the Russian ITEP in 1965.

 Rise of chess machines

 In 1978, an early rendition of Ken Thompson's hardware chess machine Belle, entered and won the North American Computer Chess Championship over the dominant Northwestern University Chess 4.7.

 Microcomputer revolution

-Technological advances by orders of magnitude in processing power have made the brute force approach far more incisive than was the case in the early years.
-The result is that a very solid, tactical AI player aided by some limited positional knowledge built in by the evaluation function and pruning/extension rules began to match the best players in the world.
-It turned out to produce excellent results, at least in the field of chess, to let computers do what they do best (calculate) rather than coax them into imitating human thought processes and knowledge.
-In 1997 Deep Blue, a brute-force machine capable of examining 500 million nodes per second, defeated World Champion Garry Kasparov, marking the first time a computer has defeated a reigning world chess champion in standard time control.
+Advances in processing power made brute-force search significantly more effective than in the early development of computer chess.
+As computing capabilities improved, programs that emphasized tactical calculation, supported by limited positional evaluation and pruning techniques, began to compete with top human players.
+In chess, this approach proved effective by allowing computers to focus on large-scale calculation rather than attempting to model human thought processes.
+In 1997, IBM's Deep Blue, which could evaluate an estimated 500 million positions per second, defeated reigning World Champion Garry Kasparov in a standard time-control match, marking the first time a computer defeated a sitting world champion under those conditions.